We dare ask the unthinkable question in 2024: will we be the first generation to not die?

 2. Nutrition - proper nutrition is important for hair health.
 You’ll want to make sure you’re getting adequate protein, Omega-3 fatty acids, Biotin (Vitamin B7), Vitamin C, Vitamin D, Vitamin E, Iron, Zinc and Biotin.
 The Blueprint stack has all of these.

 Note I experimented with applying the topical 2x a day (morning and night) and my recent blood results showed my DHT levels too low at 5.8 ng/dL which can create side effects.
 I’m back at 1x daily and will retest my blood in 90 days.
+Also, when I applied this in the morning, there would be run-off into my eyes which caused irritation.
+Now, I shower in the morning to have a clean scalp before I work out.
+I’ll rinse off after I work out but not wash my hair again.
+Then I’ll apply my hair topicals before going to sleep.

 If you’re on a budget or just want a basic solution, you can try out Minoxidil 5%.
 Note that some people experience side effects with a topical such as itchy skin, headaches etc. so monitor for those.